The August Long Weekend in Alberta is often one of the warmest, so you’re probably planning some sort of vacation.

 Cardston Heritage Days

 Join the small southern Alberta town of Cardston this August for an entire week of Heritage Day activities, celebrations, and events.
-It all begins on August 7th Throughout the week you can watch Pow Wow dancers and live concerts, parade, catch rodeo events, enjoy a pancake breakfast or two, and end each day with a party or dance.
+Throughout the week, you can watch Pow Wow dancers and live concerts, parade, catch rodeo events, enjoy a pancake breakfast or two, and end each day with a party or dance.
+Plus, fireworks on August 9.
 Details

 Where: various venues in Cardston